Forreca05/MealIdeas/README.md

 * [The Best Elevator Pitch Examples, Templates, and Tactics - A Guide to Writing an Unforgettable Elevator Speech, by strategypeak.com](https://strategypeak.com/elevator-pitch-examples/)
 * [Top 7 Killer Elevator Pitch Examples, by toggl.com](https://blog.toggl.com/elevator-pitch-examples/)
 -->

+Hi!
+I'm part of a group of students developing an app to make cooking easier and reduce food waste.

+Have you ever opened your fridge, seen a bunch of ingredients, and still had no idea what to cook?
+That’s exactly the problem we’re solving with MealIdeas!
+Our app suggests creative and delicious recipes based on what you already have at home.
+Simply log your ingredients, and MealIdeas will do the rest.
+Plus, it helps you track your food inventory, so you waste less and plan meals effortlessly.

+No more last-minute grocery runs or wasted food—MealIdeas makes cooking simple, efficient, and fun.

+So, what’s the last ingredient you forgot at the back of your fridge?

 ## Requirements